 Prepare for earnest money, inspection, appraisal costs when buying a Minnesota home

 Eventually you will need to show a pre-approval and hand over earnest money.
-This may be $500 to $1000 as an example.
-You can see how this could be a couple months from when you first ask loan questions.
+This may be as little as $500 to $1000 just as an example, depending on how much the seller is comfortable with.